 Though 2021 was another year under the pandemic, Bridging Hope was able to raise enough income to support the women and children as they requested.
-Many thanks to our faithful and generous friends and donors, especially to the Sisters of St. Francis, Sisters of St. Joseph of Orange, Sisters of Blessed Virgin Mary and friends at Christmas for Breakfast (C4B).
+Many thanks to our faithful and generous friends and donors, especially to the Sisters of St. Francis, Sisters of St. Joseph of Orange, Sisters of Blessed Virgin Mary, and friends at Christmas for Breakfast (C4B).
 Our solid collaboration has strengthened the Bridge of Hope for us here as well as for the women and children in Viet Nam.

 1. MAI TAM CHILDREN

 Since 2007, Bridging Hope started a breakfast program to support the Mai Tam children who are also victims of HIV/AIDS.
-This is to help the children maintain their good health to fight the disease.
-Currently, Bridging Hope provides daily breakfasts for about two hundred and eighty children, who are residing at both: Mai Tam Center and community.
+This is to keep the children maintain their good health to fight the disease.
+Currently, Bridging Hope provides daily breakfasts for about two hundred and eighty children, who are residing at both: Mai Tam Center and the community.

 2. CỒN ÉN SCHOOL and DAYCARE